AntonNuzhdin/DDPM_EFDL_hw1/README.md

 When submitting this assignment, you should attach a .zip archive that contains:
 - The source code with all your fixes and improvements
 - A Markdown/PDF report in the root of the project folder that:
-  4. Gives a link to the Weights and Biases project with all necessary logs for tasks 2 and 3
 - If you solved Tasks 3 or 4, please ensure that the archived project contains the corresponding configuration/lock files as well.
 - An updated `requirements.txt` file, if your solution requires new dependencies such as `wandb`, `hydra-core` or `dvc`.